Younium Blog

 1. How do you measure the performance of a subscription business?

 You can track key subscription business metrics to measure your business performance.
-Some important metrics you can consider include:
+Some important metrics to consider include:

 • Monthly Recurring Revenue (MRR)